Invariants and discriminant ideals of orthogonal complements in a quadratic space: Invariants of an orthogonal complement

-To determine $Q(\psi)$, we recall that $Q(\psi)$ is determined by $Q(\psi_{v})$ for every $v \in \mathbf{a} \cup \mathbf{h}$.
-Since the case where $v$ is archimedean is given in above, we consider only the nonarchimedean case.
-Hereafter until the end of Section 1, we fix a nonarchimedean prime $v$ and drop the subscript $v$ of local symbols below; let $F$ be a nonarchimedean local field, $\g$ its maximal order, and $\mathfrak{p}$ the prime ideal in $F$. \\
+Before observing $Q(\psi)$, we reduce the problem to that on a core subspace of $W_{v}$ at $v \in \mathbf{h}$ by retaking $h$ under $SO^{\p_{v}}$.
+We first recall that $Q(\psi)$ is determined by $Q(\psi_{v})$ for every $v \in \mathbf{a} \cup \mathbf{h}$.
+Since the archimedean case is given above, we consider only the nonarchimedean case.
+Hereafter until the end of Section 1, we fix a nonarchimedean prime $v$ and drop the subscript $v$ of local symbols below; let $F$ be a nonarchimedean local field, $\g$ its maximal order, and $\mathfrak{p}$ the prime ideal in $F$.